Creating and using named ranges

-Type a name in the box labeled Name in Workbook.
-The active or selected cell or range address appears in the box labeled Refers To.
-Verify that the address listed is correct and then click OK to add the name to your worksheet and close the dialog box.
+Type a name in the Name field (Excel can display the name if you selected a data range with a heading line).
+The active or selected cell or range address appears in the box labeled Refers to.
+Verify that the address listed is correct and then click OK to add the name to your spreadsheet and close the dialog box.

 Note: A faster way to create a name is to use the Name box (to the left of the formula bar):

 Select the cell or range to name and then click the Name box and type the name.
 Press Enter to create the name.
 (You must press Enter to assign the name to the selected range; if you type a name and then click in the worksheet, Excel won't create the name.)
 If the name already exists, you can't use the Name box to change the range to which that name refers.
 Attempting to do so selects the range instead.

 If your formula uses named cells or ranges, you can either type the name in place of the address or choose the name from a list and have Excel insert the name for you automatically.
 The worksheet contains two defined names: Names and Values.

 Insert a named range reference into the formula